craiga/craiga/manual.markdown

 ## The times/hours I like to work

 - I like to have flexible hours if the project allows.
-Staying in touch with friends and family in Australia often requires mid-morning calls.
+Important appointments and staying in touch with friends in Australia often requires mid-morning calls.
 - I like to get started no later than 10:00 AM.
 This starting time can vary, depending on the situation.
 When working from home, this can be as early as 8:00 AM.
 - I like to take a break somewhere between midday and 2:00 PM.